ksu-hmi/Chatcare/Project Roadmap.md

 -[Done] Debug and fix issues from code (JM & TC)

--[] Each member commits 6 significant changes with detailed explanations (JM, CP, & TC)
+-[Done] Each member commits 6 significant changes with detailed explanations (JM, CP, & TC)

 -[Done] Track progress on planned projectroadmap.md file by checking boxes or adding new tasks (TC)